 Conventions can fill hotels and drive up rates from late May through July.
 To plan your trip during dates when fewer conventioneers are in town, use this convention calendar.

 Summer holidays include Memorial Day1, July 4 (Independence Day) and Labor Day2

 - Del Mar Racetrack: It's far from what you might expect, an inexpensive way to spend an afternoon and admission includes some great evening concerts.
 Use the Del Mar Visitor Guide to find out why it's so much fun.

 - Baseball: The San Diego Padres play in a lively, fun downtown stadium and what's more American than a baseball game?

 - Festival of Sail: Held every three years in late August or early September, it brings a fleet of tall ships to join the ones docked at the local Maritime Museum.

 - Grunion Runs: The annual grunion run happens all summer when there's a full or new moon.
 That's when thousands of tiny, silvery fish mate on the beach and it's a sight like no other.
 See the schedule.
-La Jolla Shores is a good place to see it or Birch Aquarium offers guided trips.
+La Jolla Shores is an excellent place to see it, or Birch Aquarium offers guided trips.